We present our analysis in three graphics.

 Investors are recommended to download the individual company scorecards and engage with each retailer according to the analysis included in the scorecard.

-Operationally, retailers’ wages are in line with the national living wage although no retailers are yet signatories to the Real Living Wage initiative.
+Operationally, retailers’ wages are in line with the national living wage although no retailers are yet signatories to the Real Living Wage initiative, although Coop are now in discussions about moving towards this.
 We expect recognition of the important role the food retail workforce has in society to increase due to coronavirus.